Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

-Another wicket-keeper batter, Dhruv Jurel, is known for his ice-cool finishes.
+Dhruv Jurel, another wicket-keeper batter, delivers ice-cool finishes under pressure.
 Last year, Jurel marked his Test matches and T20I debuts for India.
 But his 28* off 10 under pressure against the Lucknow Super Giants in IPL 2024 is still memorable.

-Alongside IPL, the 24-year-old wicketkeeper-batter averages 48.73 in first-class cricket, striking at 57.74, proving his caliber in domestic cricket.
+Alongside IPL, the 24-year-old wicketkeeper-batter averages 48.73 in first-class cricket, striking at 57.74.
+He has already proven his caliber in domestic cricket.

-We believe you recall his impressive 90 against England in the Ranchi Test match on a challenging pitch, where he outscored senior players, demonstrating his temperament.
+We believe you recall his impressive 90 against England in the Ranchi Test match on a challenging pitch.
+He outscored senior players, demonstrating his temperament.

 We have more to tell about one of the best young Indian cricketers.
 Jurel isn’t only a batsman; he’s the future gloveman of Indian test cricket alongside Pant.
 He is not superhuman, so he also has weaknesses.
 Against Spin got into trouble a lot, so he needs to work on this.